thsnyder/turbo-dash/README.md

 ### Customization
 1. Click the settings icon in the top-right corner
-2. Adjust theme colors, typography, and layout
+2. Adjust theme colors and layout
-3. Changes save automatically
+3. Changes save when the "Save Changes" buttons is clicked

 ## Privacy

-Brutalist Tab respects your privacy:
+Turbo Dash respects your privacy:
 - No data collection or tracking
 - Weather data requires location permission (optional)
 - All data stored locally on your device